audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 this version.

- * If Audacity is built from CVS with wxWidgets 2.6.4 or later, the Escape key does not cancel most dialogues.
+ * If Audacity is built from CVS with wxWidgets 2.6.4 or later, the Escape key does not cancel most dialogs.
 This is due to a wxWidgets bug.

     In builds provided by the Audacity project, wx 2.6.4 has been patched.
-    This means that all dialogues can be cancelled by Escape when first opened, but in Preferences and Effect dialogues, keyboard users must now tab twice to reach the first field of the dialogue.
-Additionally, for Preferences, GVerb, Hard Limiter, SC4 and user-added LADSPA/VST effects, once the user interacts with the dialogue, it cannot then be cancelled by Escape without first tabbing to the OK or Cancel buttons.
+    This means that all dialogs can be cancelled by Escape when first opened, but in Preferences and Effect dialogs, keyboard users must now tab twice to reach the first field of the dialog.
+Additionally, for Preferences, GVerb, Hard Limiter, SC4 and user-added LADSPA/VST effects, once the user interacts with the dialog, it cannot then be cancelled by Escape without first tabbing to the OK or Cancel buttons.

  * Export Multiple fails with no export or warning if an empty label is